MANTRA-Chain/mantra-dex/contracts/incentive-manager/README.md

 Once the unlocking duration is complete, the user can withdraw the LP tokens from the contract by calling the `ManagePosition` with the `PositionAction::Withdraw` action.
 Alternatively, if the user doesn't want to wait for the unlocking duration to complete, it is possible to do an emergency withdrawal by passing `true` on the `emergency_unlock` parameter.
-This will unlock and withdraw the position immediately, but the user will pay a penalty fee that will go the Bonding Manager and distributed to the bonders.
+This will unlock and withdraw the position immediately, but the user will pay a penalty fee that will go the Fee Collector.

 Once the user closes and withdraws the position, they receive their LP tokens back.